Mjz86/C_colon/mcc.md

 //TODO:
 // change the abi to make it a compressed sparse row ,
-// the nodes are ordered by sorting the abi hashes .
+// the nodes are ordered by sorting the abi hashes so the binary search  and other tricks hold
 //